cadubentzen/wordle-solver-rs/README.md

 As any usual Rust project `cargo build` is enough to build this project.

+Hints are provided as 5 letter words.

+- "-" means the letter is not present anywhere remaining in the word
+- Upper case means the letter in the right position
+- Lower case means the letter in wrong position

 An example using it with the result below:

 ![Example](example.png)